MeshWorld India Logo MeshWorld.

 AI code review grew from experimental to essential in 18 months.
 The drivers:

-• 84% of developers use AI tools (Stack Overflow 2025 survey).
+• 84% of developers use AI tools (Stack Overflow 2025).
 Code review is one of the highest-ROI use cases.

 • Junior roles declined 23% — teams need automated review to maintain quality with fewer senior eyeballs.